 Business Loop Interstate 80 (Capital City Freeway) returns to Interstate 80 at Exit 82 in West Sacramento.
 The business route follows the pre-1982 routing of Interstate 80 through downtown Sacramento.
 U.S. 50 and hidden Interstate 305 overlap with Business Loop I-80 from the east junction with California 99 west to Exit 82.
 A flyover ramp allows Interstate 80 westbound motorists to the eastbound business loop.
 Photo taken 09/10/05.

 Westbound Interstate 80 meets Exit 82, Junction Business 80, Interstate 305, and U.S. 50 east at a directional interchange.
 The trio head back toward West Sacramento and cross the American River near Sacramento central business district.
-U.S. 50 co-signs with the western half of the Capital City Freeway for continuity purposes between Interstate 80 and its freeway east to Rancho Cordova, Folsom, Placerville, and Lake Tahoe.
+U.S. 50 shares alignment with the western half of the Capital City Freeway for continuity purposes between Interstate 80 and its freeway east to Rancho Cordova, Folsom, Placerville, and Lake Tahoe.
 The federal route originally traveled south to Tracy and west to Oakland by way of the Interstate 580 corridor.
 Business Loop Interstate 80 replaced Interstate 80 in 1982 after the Sacramento City Government voted against construction of a new Interstate-standard freeway from the east end (Exit 95) to California 160 and the American River.
 The withdraw of that proposal resulted in the loss of Interstate 80 along the substandard section of freeway between U.S. 50 east to Interstate 80.
 Thus the original Interstate 880 bypass of Sacramento became the new Interstate 80 mainline, old Interstate 80 became Business Loop Interstate 80, and the Interstate-standard section of highway from West Sacramento to junction U.S. 50 became unsigned Interstate 305.
 Photos taken 04/02/05 and 09/10/05.

 West Capitol Avenue (Historic U.S. 40 and U.S. 99W) passes underneath Interstate 80 ahead of the merge with Business Loop I-80 and U.S. 50.
 From there the surface street continues west and interchanges with Interstate 80 at Exit 81.
 The east-west street constitutes the original alignment of U.S. 40 in West Sacramento.
 Photo taken 09/10/05.